-The AD7910/AD7920 are successive approximation analog-to-digital converters based around a charge redistribution DAC.
-Figure 14 and Figure 15 show simplified schematics of the ADC.
-Figure 14 shows the ADC during its acquisition phase.
-When SW2 is closed and SW1 is in Position A, the comparator is held in a balanced condition, and the sampling capacitor acquires the signal on $V{\rm IN}$.
+The AD7910/AD7920 is a successive-approximation analogto-digital converter based around a charge redistribution DAC.
+Figures 4 and 5 show simplified schematics of the ADC.
+Figure 4 shows the ADC during its acquisition phase.
+When SW2 is closed and SW1 is in position A, the comparator is held in a balanced condition, and the sampling capacitor acquires the signal on $V{IN}$ .

-Figure 14.
+Figure 4.
 ADC Acquisition Phase

-When the ADC starts a conversion (see Figure 15), SW2 opens and SW1 moves to Position B, causing the comparator to become unbalanced.
+When the ADC starts a conversion (see Figure 5), SW2 opens and SW1 moves to position B, causing the comparator to become unbalanced.
 The control logic and charge redistribution DAC are used to add and subtract fixed amounts of charge from the sampling capacitor to bring the comparator back into a balanced condition.
 When the comparator is rebalanced, the conversion is complete.
 The control logic generates the ADC output code.
-Figure 16 shows the ADC transfer function.
+Figure 6 shows the ADC transfer function.

-Figure 15.
+Figure 5.
 ADC Conversion Phase